grahamg/chessvia.email/README.md

 A web application that allows two players to play chess.
 Built with Node.js, Express, chessboard.js, and chess.js.
 Each move is saved to an SQLite database.

+A production installation of this software is available from [https://www.chessvia.email/](https://www.chessvia.email/).

 ## Features

 - Interactive chessboard using `chessboard.js`.